← Explainer Library

 Self-attention is $O(n^2)$ in sequence length: doubling the sentence quadruples the compute.
 That's why long-context models use tricks (sparse, linear, sliding-window) to cut this down.

 Final takeaway.
 Self-attention is a Transformer's universal way of asking "which neighbors should I listen to?"
-You just computed every step of that answer by hand.
-Stacking this operation many times, in parallel and in depth, is what builds GPT-level understanding from raw tokens.
+You just computed every step of that answer by hand — from the projection matrices that produce Q, K, V, through the matrix-form softmax, through positional fixes, through gradient descent on a real toy.
+Stacking this operation in depth and width, with residuals, MLPs, and a billion-token training set, is what builds GPT-level understanding from raw tokens.